onaclovtech/library/README.md

 Simply Put, copy index.html into your hosting provider, and update the FB variable.
 And start adding books, if you have a list of books, convert them to JSON format and import them into firebase.

+Readonly doesnt allow adding/removing of books, so you can "share" this link with trusted people and they can see what books you have if necessary.

 I'll post the layout details when more complete.